Rodney King: A cop's perspective

 They studied not just how often people resisted, but exactly how they resisted.
 They analyzed the most common first moves of resistive suspects and sought to prepare officers to effectively counter those moves.

-They sought input of experts from inside as well as outside the department to obtain a variety of options that might be taught to officers on how to best control different types of resistance they could face.
+They sought the input of experts from inside and outside the department to obtain a variety of options that might be taught to officers on how to best control different types of resistance they could face.

 A powerful lesson learned by police trainers nationally from the Rodney King incident was that officers not only need to be trained to physically survive each call, but they have to survive every call legally and emotionally also.

 The officers in the Rodney King case all survived physically, but they did not all survive legally and no one can calculate the emotional damage caused to each officer at that scene.

 Police training is still evolving, but we continue to find better ways to train officers to survive their careers on all these levels.

 The media learned nothing.
 It still edits tapes, satisfied to sacrifice accuracy and even the truth to fit a narrative.

 A Cop’s Perspective: I’d Rather Be a Cop than Rodney King

 Cops never make millions of dollars like Mr. King, but we always have a few bucks in our pocket and know a place where we can spend it on the best chili dog in town.
 We meet interesting people, do exciting things every day and the world would go to hell in a hand basket without us.

 We work with some of the funniest people in the world, who would lay down their life for us even if they wouldn’t hesitate to pull seniority for a shot at some easy overtime.